MicrosoftDocs/azure-devops-docs/docs/build-release/test/review-continuous-test-results-after-build.md

 <a name="reviewtests"></a>
 ## Review your test results

-1. In Visual Studio Team Services or Team Foundation Server, go to your team project.
+1. In VSTS or TFS, go to your team project.

 1. Find your build and open the build summary.